AlfonsBC/Raw-Vegan-Diet_Optimization-Cost/README.md

 The data was given to us by Dr. Erik Estrada, that had made a data base for all fruits that are available in Mexico.
 If you like to contact him, you can do it by visiting his website. https://www.erickestrada.com.mx/

+# The Impact of this work
+Giving a solution to this kind of problem, opens the door to many practical ways to get the perfect diet without at expenses of the money.
+Thus, many people around the world are going to benefit from these results that are suffering a loss of a family member that provided economically, or that suffer the loss of their jobs.
+I find a way that those limited savings maximizes the nutritional content with a limited budget.

 ![graphs](https://user-images.githubusercontent.com/63176184/110277530-0aa25000-7f9b-11eb-8a07-11f59f86d265.jpg)